 Dwight was a member of the Harvard faculty from 1963 until his retirement in 1973.
+While at Harvard, Dwight was a Professor of Romance Languages and Literature as well as coordinator of language instruction in the Department of Languages and Literature.
 Thanks to the university, we have a formal photo of Dwight:

 Part of the time Dwight was formally associated with Harvard, 1969-1970, was actually spent as a Fellow at the Center for Advanced Study in the Behavioral Sciences at Palo Alto, California.

 The time Dwight spent at the Center must have been a welcome change.
 He could enjoy conversations with his colleagues and not have to worry about teaching or administrative duties.
 He could concentrate on thinking, reading, and writing.
 And nearby were the facilities of Stanford University Library.
 Sadly, in April 1970, during the time Dwight was at the Center, it was the target of a fire-bombing which destroyed one scholar’s life work, completely destroyed ten offices, and left most of the others damaged by smoke and water.
 Dwight was fortunate that he had most of his records at home.